aws-samples/amazon-nova-samples/speech-to-speech/sample-codes/console-python/README.md

 ## Available Implementations

-This repository includes three different implementations of the Nova Sonic model:
+This repository includes four different implementations of the Nova Sonic model:

 1. **nova_sonic_simple.py**: A basic implementation that demonstrates how events are structured in the bidirectional streaming API.
 This version does not support barge-in functionality (interrupting the assistant while it's speaking) and does not implement true bidirectional communication.

 2. **nova_sonic.py**: The full-featured implementation with real bidirectional communication and barge-in support.
 This allows for more natural conversations where users can interrupt the assistant while it's speaking, similar to human conversations.

 3. **nova_sonic_tool_use.py**: An advanced implementation that extends the bidirectional communication capabilities with tool use examples.
 This version demonstrates how Nova Sonic can interact with external tools and APIs to provide enhanced functionality.

+4. **nova_sonic_file_chat.py**: A specialized implementation that extends the tool use capabilities with a file reading tool.
+This version allows Nova Sonic to read and analyze local text files through natural conversation, with enhanced command-line file path specification for improved usability and security.

 ## Features